plant-emotion/plant-emotion/_posts/2020-06-22-mastering-opencv.md

 ## Hu Moment Invariants

-- Are invariant with respect to translation, scale, and rotation and all the moments are invariant to reflection.
+- Are invariant with respect to translation, scale, and rotation, and all the moments are invariant to reflection.
 - First calc the moments by using cv2.moments(), afterwards use cv2.cvtColor to make image binary, then calc the hu moments.

 ## Zernike Moments